Smiling Man

 It takes around two weeks for the gums to fully heal after abutment placement.

 Your dentist will securely attach the restoration to the abutments to achieve a comfortable, stable fit.
-After a final check to make sure the implant, abutment, and restoration as a whole looks and feels fantastic, you can begin enjoying life with your new implants.
+After a final check to make sure the implant, abutment, and restoration as a whole look and feel fantastic, you can begin enjoying life with your new implants.

 Providing the Finest Dental Care to the Montgomery Area